 Approval Condition Requirement Section RWEP and RWEAs a) Participate in community pest animal control programs and encourage neighbours to implement pest animal control programs.
 Contact your local National Parks and Wildlife Service Area office to find out where community control programs are occurring.
 CAs - Wambo Coal Terminal RWEP and RWEAs Annexure C Fencing, tracks and trails b) Maintaining all existing fences within the Conservation Area. c) Maintaining existing access tracks in the Conservation Area to a maximum width of 2m. d) Maintaining existing access trails in the Conservation Area to a maximum width of 4m with 1m either side permissible for clearing. e) Construction of any new internal fence, access track or trail only with prior written approval from OEH or DPE (excluding cases of emergency, e.g. bushfire risk/control).
-CAs - Wambo Coal Terminal RWEP and RWEAs Annexure C Fire management (in addition to fire management actions in Item 1 of Annexure C to the Conservation Agreement) f) Using fire hazard reduction burns and controlled burning which take into account the recommended fire intervals given in the Bush Fire Environmental Assessment Code for New South Wales (Rural Fire Service February 2006) and the guidelines contained in the Threatened Species Hazard Reduction Lists for the Bush Fire Environmental Assessment Code or equivalent replacements.
-Current recommendations are: in the Warkworth Sands Woodland in the Sydney Basin Bioregion EEC, no fire more than once every 10 years and no slashing, trittering or tree removal relating to mechanical forms of hazard reduction. in general, at least 50% of the EEC/CEEC within each LGA must exist in a state that has been burnt less frequently than the minimum fire interval. both live and dead trees with hollows should be protected from burning to preserve nesting habitat for hollow dwelling animals. g) lighting a fire, or causing a fire to be lit on the Conservation Agreement; or the lighting of the fire is for the purposes of controlled burning and is carried out in accordance with any fire guidelines for controlled burning as provided for in Annexure C to the Conservation Agreement; or the lighting of the fire is a necessary component of bush fire hazard reduction work carried out in accordance with a notice served on the Owner under the Rural Fires Act 1997 (NSW) or other applicable legislation; or life or property is in immediate threat by bush fire and the lighting of the fire is reasonably necessary to protect life or property; or the fire is a camp fire, subject to the compliance with the Rural Fires Act 1997 (NSW), or 6.1.1.4.3 CAs - Wambo Coal Terminal RWEP and RWEAs Annexure C The Chief-Executive gives prior written consent to the lighting of the life.
+6.1.1.4.2 CAs - Wambo Coal Terminal RWEP and RWEAs Wambo erminal and Annexure C Fire management (in addition to fire management actions in Item 1 of Annexure C to the Conservation Agreement) f) Using fire hazard reduction burns and controlled burning which take into account the recommended fire intervals given in the Bust Fire Environmental Assessment Code for New South Wales (Rural Fire Service February 2006) and the guidelines contained in the 6.1.1.4.3 CAs - Wambo Coal Terminal RWEP and RWEAs Annexure C the Chief-Executive gives prior written consent to the lighting of the fire.
 Use of timber h) Harvesting of fallen non-hollow wood in amounts necessary for heating the Owner's dwelling on the Land and camp fires on the Conservation Area and for fencing the Conservation Area.
-CAs - Wambo Coal Terminal RWEP and RWEAs Annexure C Threatened species (in addition to management actions in Item 2 of Annexure C to the Conservation Agreement) i) Implementing any measures included in recovery plans for any threatened species, population or ecological communities which are or may be found in the Conservation Area. j) Implementing other specific management advice from OEH for any threatened species, populations or ecological communities which are or may be found in the Conservation Area.
-CAs - Wambo Coal Terminal RWEP and RWEAs Annexure C Restoration of indigenous vegetation k) Restoration of native vegetation on the Conservation Area using a preferred method of encouraging and retaining natural regeneration.
+6.1.1.4.5 CAs - Wambo Coal Terminal RWEP and RWEAs Annexure C Threatened species (in addition to management actions in Item 2 of Annexure C to the Conservation Agreement) i) Implementing any measures included in recovery plans for any threatened species, population or ecological communities which are or may be found in the Conservation Area. j) Implementing other specific management advice from OEH for any threatened species, populations or ecological communities which are or may be found in the Conservation Area.
+6.1.1.4.6 and Appendix L CAs - Wambo Coal Terminal RWEP and RWEAs Annexure C Restoration of indigenous vegetation k) Restoration of native vegetation on the Conservation Area using a preferred method of encouraging and retaining natural regeneration.
 Preferred methods include: i) bush regeneration ii) brush mulching; and/or 6.1.1.4.7